| Durham Concerto

 knew we would probably have nowhere near as good a view later at the

+performance proper.
 With light fading we gathered at the back of the cathedral whilst various

 invited guests, city and university dignitaries were allowed to take their